 In June 2019, Tucson Water began discharging reclaimed water into the Santa Cruz River.
 Water can now be seen in a stretch of the river more often thanks to the Santa Cruz River Heritage Project, opens a new window goal of water flow "approximately to between Cushing and Congress Streets."

-“Growth changed Santa Cruz River Permanently.”
-Arizona Daily Star, Caliente section.
+Grossman, Djamila.
+"Growth changed Santa Cruz River permanently, opens a new window" Arizona Daily Star.
 November 24, 2005.
-Page 45.

 City of Tucson Santa Cruz River Heritage Project, opens a new window | tucsonaz.gov

 Find the information you need by calling the library's Infoline at 520-791-4010 or by sending your question to Ask a Librarian.